allen-cell-animated/volume-viewer/README.md

         const el = ref.current;
         this.view3D = new View3d(el);
         // to download a volume encoded as a json plus tiled png images:
-        // this format is documented in Volume.ts as imageInfo return fetch(`${url}/${volumeToLoad}`)
+        // this format is documented in Volume.ts as ImageInfo return fetch(`${url}/${volumeToLoad}`)
             .then((response) => {
                 return response.json();